Get started on your health and wellness journey

 Book your next health session now!

-Ashtanga yoga is a vigorous form of yoga that utilises both the breath and a series of poses to produce an internal heat designed to purify the body and improve the body and the mind.
-The aerobic workout removes impurities from the system and strengthens the circulatory system.
+Ashtanga yoga is a form of yoga that synchronizes breath and a series of poses to produce an internal heat designed to purify the body and improve the body and the mind.
+This yoga form helps remove impurities from the body and helps strengthen the circulatory system.
 It is also excellent for building core strength and toning the body.

-The “Tristhana” is the union of the posture, breathing system and looking place.
-These cover the body, nervous system and the mind and they are always performed together.
+“Tristhana” is the union of breathing system, posture, and looking place.
+These cover the body, the mind, and the nervous system and they are always performed together.

 Learn more about rage yoga, rage yoga benefits & how it was started by Lindsay Istace.